mahmood-sajjadi/stan-web-coding-challenge/README.md

 as the style is inline and the assumption is in real life applications these reusable components used in many places, changing them (even slightly) may break the UI/UX, testing the reusable components with `toMatchSnapshot` is a good choice to prevent these issues. any place that we want to make sure a logic will be applied like helper functions, logic get tested.

+### Why there are files without test
+Adding more tests is something that I am willing to do, but to save some time and complete the task faster, the files with more logics and test with more values prioritize over the others.

 ## TODO / Pending
 - Add more test cases
 - Refactor the styles to be more reusable, more structured